staticweb-io/rate-limit/README.md

-When a rate limit is applied to a request, the library `assoc`s the quota state to the ring response with the key `:congestion.responses/rate-limit-applied`.
-The quota state is either `AvailableQuota` or `ExhaustedQuota` as defined in `congestion.quota-state`.
+When a rate limit is applied to a request, the library `assoc`s the quota state to the ring response with the key `:io.staticweb.rate-limit.responses/rate-limit-applied`.
+The quota state is either `AvailableQuota` or `ExhaustedQuota` as defined in `io.staticweb.rate-limit.quota-state`.

 This serves two purposes: 1) it allows stacked rate limiting middleware to work out if a rate limit has already been applied, and